awsdocs/amazon-route53-docs/doc_source/resolver.md

 Creating an inbound endpoint doesn't change the behavior of Resolver, it just provides a path from a location outside the AWS network to Resolver\.

-## How Route 53 Resolver forwards DNS queries from your VPCs to your network<a name="resolver-overview-forward-vpc-to-network"></a>
+## How Route 53 Resolver endpoint forwards DNS queries from your VPCs to your network<a name="resolver-overview-forward-vpc-to-network"></a>

 When you want to forward DNS queries from the EC2 instances in one or more VPCs in an AWS Region to your network, you perform the following steps\.